Oceanicsky/Olist-Brazilian-late-delivery-analysis/README.md

 - Logistics teams focus on the most delay-prone stages of fulfillment

 ## How to use the files
+prerequisite: Local SQL server & a Database (named ecommerce_olist or modify the database name in db_config.py using your database name)

 ## Tools
 - Power BI